mubashir-yaseen/mubashir-yaseen/README.md

 Developed a heart disease prediction system using a neural network-based machine learning model to predict the likelihood of heart disease in individuals.
 The system takes various health-related inputs and provides predictions, aiding in early diagnosis and awareness.

 ### Key Features:
-- Implemented a neural network with multiple layers for binary classification of heart disease presence.
+- Implemented a **Neural network algorithm** with multiple layers for binary classification of heart disease presence.
 - Preprocessed data with feature scaling and handled categorical variables.
 - Provided a user-friendly interface for live predictions based on user inputs.
 - Visualized model training performance with accuracy and loss graphs.